kevL/yata/ReadMe.txt

 Note that clicking elsewhere on the app will cause the panel to lose focus and cancel your current edit.

-Advanced: Note that it is possible to change the ID-value of a row in the Property Panel.
+Advanced: Note that it's possible to change the ID-value of a row in the Property Panel.
 It is recommended however to use 2da Ops->order row ids instead, unless you have special reason not to.
 The value of a currently frozen col's cell can also be changed this way (further, note that such a value could be